 While pesto was originally prepared in a mortar with pestle, we take the quicker route and blend the ingredients together in a food processor.
 Hello, 5 minute prep time!

 As for the classic flavor of pesto?
 We’re giving it a facelift with the welcomed addition of peppery arugula.
-Forget having leftovers, you will polish this recipe off by licking the bowl clean!
+Forget having leftovers, when you’re enjoying the best pesto recipe, you”ll lick the bowl clean!
+We speak from experience.

 Arugula Pesto Ingredients

 Don’t have pine nuts?
 You can substitute walnuts, almonds, or pecans in its place.